-Turn Art Lookers into Art Buyers
+Turn Art Lookers

-So I got to thinking-- what does it mean to "look at the art," and even more to the point, what does it mean to look at it enough?
+So I got to thinking, what does it mean to "look at the art," and even more to the point, what does it mean to look at it enough?
 Enough according to whom?
-Who decides when enough is enough?
-More importantly, what does it mean to look at art enough-- to become so captivated or excited by it that you want to know more, and the more you know the more you think about buying it?
-And how does looking at art progress to buying art?
-I guess the only way to answer these questions is to consider the "act of looking" from the artist's perspective as well as from that of the viewer (and potential buyer).
+Does "enough" mean to become so fascinated or involved that you want to know more?
+That you want to follow the artist on social media?
+That you want to buy?
+What's the endgame here?
+I guess the only way to answer these questions is to consider the "act of looking" from both the artist's and viewer's perspectives.

-Several hints for crafting compelling copy:
+Several more hints for crafting compelling copy:

 (art by Robert Kelly)